 Australians are among the highest users of new technology in the world and purchase over 2.4 million computers every year.
 This makes electronic waste or e-waste, including computers and accessories, a growing problem.
-Computers are ideal for recycling due to their large volumes, high toxicity and good resource recovery potential of non-renewable resources like tin, nickel, zinc and copper.
+Computers are ideal for recycling due to their large volumes, the inclusion of hazardous materials, and good resource recovery potential for non-renewable resources like tin, nickel, zinc and copper.

 How to recycle Computers at work

 There are some recycling companies that offer national collection services for commercial quantities of computers.
 To find a commercial computer recycling service for your workplace or business, visit BusinessRecycling.com.au

 Every year Australians purchase millions of computers and related components to replace equipment superseded by faster and more powerful technologies.
 In 2007/08 an estimated 16.8 million computers and televisions reached the end of their useful life in Australia.
 This figure is predicted to reach 44 million units by 2027/28.

 - Computers contain other hazardous materials that need to be disposed of responsibly.